Languages Other Than English

-We have created a German DensePassageRetriever model and know other teams who work on further languages.
+We are currently working on training a German DensePassageRetriever model and know other teams who work on further languages.

 If you have a language model and a question answering dataset in your own language, you can also train a DPR model using Haystack!

 See the API reference for

 DensePassageRetriever.train() for more details.